Eastbourne Town F.C.: Club crest

 The Seahorse above the crest to resemble Eastbourne as a coastal town.

 Both the Devonshire and Davies-Gilbert families contributed in developing Eastbourne in the 1850s.

 The motto 'MELIORA SEQUIMUR' is translated to "We follow the better things", also on the Eastbourne Coat of arms.

 Football Kits

-The club's colours have mainly been yellow and blue, the colours that represent the county of Sussex.
+The club's colours have mainly been yellow and dark blue, the colours of William Cavendish, the Duke of Devonshire, which was also adopted around Eastbourne including the fleet of the former Eastbourne Buses.
 The club originally played in yellow and blue halves until just before the 1960s when the team played in yellow shirts with variations over the years.